Ents24/public-api-docs/blueprint/blueprint.md

                   "description": "URL for the web page for the venue on ents24.com", "type": "string"
                 },
+                "viewsOnEnts24": {
+                  "description": "The number of unique vistors to this venue's page on Ents24", "type": "integer"
+                },
+                "fansAlsoLiked": {
+                  "description": "A list of unique identifier strings for venues similar to this venue", "type": "array",
+                  "items": {
+                    "type": "string"
+                  }
+                },
                 "fansOnEnts24": {
                   "description": "The number of Ents24 users tracking updates and announcements for this venue", "type": "integer"